Elder Law

 “Medicaid” was created by the federal government, but it is operated and controlled by the individual states.
 Each state is bound to operate within the basic guidelines of the Medicaid Act, but each state has certain flexibility within those guidelines.
 Tennessee’s version of Medicaid is called “TennCare.”

 When we talk about Medicaid, we’re talking about the Nursing Home.
 They are very tied together.
 Medicaid pays for long-term care, but your long-term care is at the Nursing Home.
+Click here to visit our TennCare Crisis Planning page to learn more abou the specifics of the TennCare Medicaid Program and how we can help you make a plan to not lose everything to the cost of long-term care.

 Asset Protection Planning

-The reasons that people do Medicaid asset protection planning, is to qualify for benefits.
+The reasons that people do Medicaid asset protection planning is to qualify for benefits.
 Primarily Medicaid.
 Medicaid is what covers nursing home care.

 Crisis Planning